M-Media-Group/Vue3-GateKeeper/README.md

   },
 ```

-In our gate, we can access the passed options by using `this.options.gateOptions` anywhere in our gate class.
+In our gate class, we can access the passed options by using `this.options.gateOptions`.

 ```javascript
 this.options.gateOptions.kittens; // 5